joelcarranza/joelcarranza.com/README.md

 Hugo version used is v0.139.
 Run `hugo version` to verify

+[YAML](https://yaml.org/spec/1.2.2/) is to be used for configuration files and content front matter.
+This was chosen so that markdown files are consistent in appearance with those in Obsidian.

 Github repository is a private repository called [joelcarranza.com](https://github.com/joelcarranza/joelcarranza.com).
 That repository is configured using Github Actions to publish to github pages on commit